 I’m sure you’ve heard plenty of stories about people finding treasures at yard sales because the seller had no idea of the item’s value…don’t let this be you!

-Doing a little online research into what your stuff might be worth is time well spent.
+Doing a little online research into what your garage sale item might be worth is time well spent.
 This can especially be valuable for collectibles, electronics and vintage items.

 It’s a good idea to check out Ebay’s closed listings or Craigslist postings to see what people are buying and selling those items for.
-Knowing what your stuff is worth will give you some leverage when negotiating with buyers.
+Knowing the current value of what your stuff is worth will give you some leverage when negotiating with buyers.

 Embrace the buy one get one free

 People love a good deal and can rarely resist a buy one get one free deal!
-Use the buy one get one free tactic on things like books, records and kids toys.
+Use the buy one get one free tactic on small items or things like books, records, kids toys, and similar items.
 This will entice people to buy these items because they think they are getting a good deal!
 You can also get a sales rack for clothing.

 If you’re planning on having a yard sale a time or two a year, you’ll want to invest in a few things to make your life easier.
 Make a yard sale box and add these to it: